vibek44/webpack-bundler/README.md

 - this app is designed using webpack as base configuration.
-- webpack convert multiples files to single file ready to serve the browser
+- webpack convert multiples files to single file ready to serve the browser -Starting from version 4 of webpack, the minification plugin does not require additional configuration to be used. mode --production is enough.
+-minification reduce the memory size of the output or bundled code drastically(optimization).